-When the Community Health Education staff wished to expand programming to meet the specific expressed needs and interests of senior citizens, they gave a survey to determine which health education topics and screenings were of most importance to 400 senior residents of local senior housing facilities.
-The survey also asked for preferred times and dates to offer such programs.
-The top four educational programs and screenings chosen were the ones that are being provided.
+When the Community Health Education staff wished to tailor programming to meet the specific expressed needs and interests of Randallstown citizens, they gave a survey to determine which health education topics and resources were of most importance to residents of three Randallstown neighborhoods.
+The survey also asked for preferred locations to offer such programs.
+The information received in that survey was used to plan future health education programming for Randallstown.

 Method D: Formal needs assessment conducted by an external consultant.
-The 2005 Consultant's formal needs assessment identified cardiovascular disease and specifically heart failure as a major health issue for the Northwest Hospital community.
+The 2005 Consultant's formal needs assessment identified cardiovascular disease and specifically congestive heart failure as a major health issue for the Northwest Hospital community.